vlrfsg/vlrfsasm/readme.txt

 3. How to use vlrfsasm
   Create either a shortcut or batch file.
-  Then edit them to execute vlrfsasm.exe with the path of source and destination files.
+  Then edit it to execute vlrfsasm.exe with the path of source and destination files.
   Text source file must be encoded in Utf-8 and suffixed with ".txt".
   Other file extensions indicate binary source files.